 With more than 100 million people, Ethiopia is one of Africa’s most important and populous countries.
 It’s also unusual: Ethiopia is Africa’s only explicitly ethnically federal state.
 But amid opening political space and historic national reforms, this model of federalism is coming under strain and the country’s broader national stability is being tested.
 How ethnic federalism endures, or is discarded, will be a critical question for the future peace and prosperity of the country.

-During this crucial period of reform and uncertainty in Ethiopia, join an expert panel at the U.S. Institute of Peace to hear about the origins and evolution of Ethiopia’s system of ethnic federalism, and the possible future of this unique governance model.
-Join the conversation with #AChangingEthiopia.
+During this crucial period of reform and uncertainty in Ethiopia, an expert panel at the U.S. Institute of Peace discussed the origins and evolution of Ethiopia’s system of ethnic federalism, and the possible future of this unique governance model.
+Continue the conversation with #AChangingEthiopia.

 Dr. Yohannes Gedamu

 Associate Professor of Anthropology and African Studies, Oklahoma University

 Senior Advisor, Africa Program, U.S. Institute of Peace